indigo-dc/jenkins-pipeline-library/docs/user/step_by_step.rst

        the *flake8* style tool, and thus, it can be used as the value for tox's ``testenv`` [CONFIG].

+.. tip:
+   We recommend the use of `Tox tool <https://tox.readthedocs.io/en/latest/>`_ in the case of Python applications, as it is the most accurate way of defining and running all your tests.
+Hence, each test is executed in an individual Python virtual environment (virtualenv).
+The use of Tox in this example is extremelly simple and does not take advantage of the full benefits of the tool.

 Python with ``commands``
 ^^^^^^^^^^^^^^^^^^^^^^^^